-The Delaware Department of Education (DDOE) is applying for the authority by the United States Department of Education to grant waivers for certain provisions of federal programs in the Consolidated Application.
+The Delaware Department of Education (DDOE) has applied and been approved for the authority by the United States Department of Education to grant waivers for certain provisions of federal programs in the Consolidated Application.
 This authority is called Ed-Flex and is made available to states through the Education Flexibility Partnership Act of 1999, as evidenced by ESSA of 2015.

 Ed-Flex is a program that allows the US Secretary of Education to delegate to states with strong accountability safeguards the authority to waive certain federal education requirements that may, in particular instances, impede local efforts to reform and improve education.
 It is designed to help districts and charter schools carry out educational reforms and raise the achievement levels of all children by providing increased flexibility in the implementation of federal education programs in exchange for enhanced accountability for the performance of students.
 Ed-Flex is not a funding program.
 Rather, it is a program that delegates to states the authority to grant waivers of certain federal requirements.

 Waivers should be requested when a district or charter believes they are better able to meet the goals of their programs by implementing programs or features of those programs in ways that are not consistent with program regulations.
 Ed-Flex legislation permits Ed-Flex states to waive requirements of the following federal grant programs:

 - Part A of Title I (other than sections 1111 and 1116) (Improving the Academic Achievement of Disadvantaged Children)